-Microsoft recently identified a new critical security vulnerability in its Internet Explorer (IE) web browser.
+Microsoft recently identified a new critical security vulnerability in Internet Explorer (IE) web browser.
 Microsoft confirmed that the vulnerability is being targeted and exploited in the wild.
 It is critical that IE users are aware of the issue and how to mitigate it.

 This vulnerability (CVE-2020-0674) can be exploited by an attacker hosting a crafted website, and grants access to the system with the same privileges as the current user.
 The nature and location of the vulnerability mean that an attacker only has to trick a user into loading an infected webpage to initiate an attack, requiring just a single action by the user.